bpk68/university-of-york.github.io/styles/css-styles.md

 Breaking this down we have:

--uppercase for text;
+- uppercase for text;
--a breadcrumb pattern showing where the partial belongs in the CSS architecture, the last part being the same name as the partial filename;
+- a breadcrumb pattern showing where the partial belongs in the CSS architecture, the last part being the same name as the partial filename;
 - a hash on the module/component in question;
--one (1) empty line to come after the heading;
+- one (1) empty line to come after the heading;

 ### Partial Intro